MrDenton91/Rental_Property_GUi/README.md

 * Calculate the price per squarfoot.

 ## Results
 So long as the user has a stable intnet connection and chooses a reasonable range around thier zipcode(5 miles - 20 miles), results will be ready in about 5 minutes.
+* Current program can yield results from anywhere in the United States

 ### Improvements
 * I'm not a front end developer as such this the UI can be vastly improved.